willingc/devguide/triaging.rst

 Title
 '''''
+[GH: Use Issue ``Title`` field]

-[GH - Issue Title] A brief description of the issue.
+A brief description of the issue.
 Review whether the title is too generic or specifies an incorrect term or library.

 (Optional) Add a prefix at the start of the title to indicate the module, e.g.